-Building resilient communities and ecosystems
+Building resilient communities and ecosystems in India

 A PATH TO GUARANTEED SELF-SUFFICIENCY

 If you skim through the current media reports in India, you get the impression that the economy is on an upward trajectory .
 If you look more closely however, you will notice the other side of the upswing: three quarters of the Indian population does not benefit in a major way from the rapid economic development.
 According to the UN Human Development 2017, 30 percent of the population in India live in extreme poverty; especially, in the countryside, the poor often live on less than $ 1 a day.
 As much as 70 percent have to make do with less than $ 2 a day.
 That is over 800 million people in total.
 The number of people who leave their homes out of necessity – and then migrate to a metropolis is rising year after year with a rising number of farmer suicides as well.
 It is estimated that more than 130,000 smallholder farmers commit suicide in India in a year because they have lost hope about their future.
 The question therefore is, of what help is an economic miracle when three quarters of the population do not benefit from it?

 One of our big goals is to make villages self-sufficient, so that people can find opportunities to earn their livelihoods in their own villages.
 It is a big challenge.
 However, it is possible, as our project in Jharkhand, brings out the success of the goal mentioned above.